2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 <chapterId>435bfbc1-22dd-59bb-b737-a32ea995b238</chapterId>

-Very often forgotten, we bitcoiners generally think that the best means of communication are social networks and the Internet.
+Often overlooked, we Bitcoiners generally believe that the best means of communication is through social networks and the Internet.
 But we are wrong - in part.

 Several communities (such as [Breizh Bitcoin](https://breizhbitcoin.com/), in France) have therefore gotten into the habit of **contacting the local press** to: